-I made efforts to practice awareness while spending time in nature, as Belsebuub suggests.
+I made efforts to practice the awareness technique I had learned from Belsebuub’s work while spending time in nature.
 I found that my perception and enjoyment of nature increased further by building and maintaining an inner clarity, as it allowed me to be more in harmony with my environment, rather than out of tune with it.

 Around this time, I met friends with similar interests and enjoyed spending time walking with them in nature.
 However, we didn’t approach our walks as a group of ramblers would, chatting as we went along, as although walking in nature can be beneficial in itself, we felt that our experience of it could be enhanced by making efforts to maintain clarity within ourselves.
 I found that these awareness walks in nature provided me with a boost, which came as a contrast and relief from the busyness of everyday life and the hubbub of the surrounding towns and cities.